Forecasting-for-Social-Good/Forecasting_Book_Club/README.md

 ## Vide call platform

-We will use [Zoom](https://zoom.us/) for all presentations.
-You will recieve the link to join the meeting in Slack.
+We use [Zoom](https://zoom.us/) for video calls.
+You will recieve the link to join the meeting in the Slack channel.

 ## Communication and Q/A